danikimkcl/pinnacleproject/README.md

-# pinnacleproject
+# PINNACLE Project
-The epidemiology of ParkINson in LatiN AmeriCa: Learning from undEr-represented populations (PINNACLE)
+## The epidemiology of ParkINson in LatiN AmeriCa: Learning from undEr-represented populations (PINNACLE)